deshaw/versioned-hdf5/docs/staged_changes.rst

 be physically filled with the fill_value:

-1. If a chunk lies on a base slab, it first needs to be transferred over to a staged slab, which is created brand new for the occasion;
+1. If a chunk lies on a base slab, it first needs to be transferred over to a staged slab, which is created brand new for the occasion.
+2. If an edge chunk along axis 0 lies at the bottom of a trimmed staged slab (see below) and can't hold the enlarged chunk, it is relocated to a brand new staged slab, as the fill of the next step would overflow the trimmed slab; the original slab is then shrunk in place, or dropped if it became empty.
-2. then, there is a transfer from the full slab to the staged slab for the extra area that needs to be filled with the fill_value.
+3. Finally, there is a transfer from the full slab to the staged slab for the extra area that needs to be filled with the fill_value.

 Trimmed staged slabs